francis-chris5/Creatures/README.md

 ------------------------------------------------------------------------------------------------------------
   add_tiger.py:

-   images of several different species of tigers were used to create this (2 Sumatran and 1 Bengal), the dimensions were an average taken across "all" species a few minutes of searching could turn up.
+   Images of several different species of tigers were used to create this (2 Sumatran and 1 Bengal), the dimensions were an average taken across "all" species a few minutes of searching could turn up.

 ------------------------------------------------------------------------------------------------------------

   add_wolf.py:

-   The images used were of Gray Wolves inhabiting the western US.
+   The images used to create this mesh were of Gray Wolves inhabiting the western US.
 Dimensions were the average of google results for 'dimensions of gray wolf'

 ------------------------------------------------------------------------------------------------------------

   add_box_turtle.py:

-   The images were all of Eastern Box Turtles, Dimensions were the average of google results for 'dimensions of eastern box turtle'
+   The images used to create this object were all of Eastern Box Turtles, Dimensions were the average of google results for 'dimensions of eastern box turtle'

 ------------------------------------------------------------------------------------------------------------